Future Games hosts await double awards decision

 IOC President Thomas Bach said the bid process was creating "too many losers", with cities that lost out in an IOC vote hesitant to try again.

-Both the cost for bidding, which can reach 80 million euros (about $90 million) or even more, as well as the financial demands of the multi-billion dollar Games are deterring factors.
+Both the cost for bidding, which can reach 80 million euros (£69.5 million) or even more, as well as the financial demands of the multi-billion dollar Games are deterring factors.

 "The (bidding) process is too expensive and perfectionist," Bach said this week.